This post may contain affiliate links.

 Should you drive in Costa Rica?
 My answer is yes- but you need to know some important information before you dive in.

-In this post, I’ll tell you everything I know about driving in Costa Rica- based on 20 years of experience traveling around the country in rental cars, shuttles and on busses- with kids, with students, alone and with my husband.
+In this post, I’ll tell you everything I know about driving in Costa Rica- based on 20 years of experience traveling around the country in rental cars, shuttles and on buses- with kids, with students, alone, and with my husband.

 Advantages of Driving In Costa Rica

-I generally highly recommend renting or buying a car in Costa Rica and driving to where you need to go.
-Here are the advantages of driving yourself in Costa Rica.
+I generally highly recommend renting a car in Costa Rica and driving to where you need to go.
+When we rent a car in Costa Rica we work with Adobe Rental Car and use our 10-20% discount code, which is available to you as well.
+Here are the advantages of driving yourself around Costa Rica.

 - Flexibility– if you need to change your route, want to stop for a photo, or just want to slow down a bit, having your own car in Costa Rica is a huge advantage.